khengsaurus/react-column-flex-wrap/README.md

 The core component overrides display and flex-direction to `column` and `wrap` by default, but supports `column-reverse` and `wrap-reverse` if passed in via styles or css class.

-The column's `max-width` or `height` has to be specified (via styles or css class) in px, %, vh, vw, em or rem.
+The column's `max-height` or `height` has to be specified (via styles or css class) in px, %, vh, vw, em or rem.

 Optional props:
 • `className: string` - class name conferring styles